This lesson is being piloted (Beta version)

 What is Continuous Integration?

-The automated testing we’ve done so far only takes into account the state of the repository we have on our own machines.
+The automated testing we have done so far only takes into account the state of the repository we have on our own machines.
 In a software project involving multiple developers working and pushing changes on a repository, it would be great to know holistically how all these changes are affecting our codebase without everyone having to pull down all the changes and test them.
 If we also take into account the testing required on different target user platforms for our software and the changes being made to many repository branches, the effort required to conduct testing at this scale can quickly become intractable for a research project to sustain.

 Continuous Integration (CI) aims to reduce this burden by further automation, and automation - wherever possible - helps us to reduce errors and makes predictable processes more efficient.
 The idea is that when a new change is committed to a repository, CI clones the repository, builds it if necessary, and runs any tests.
 Once complete, it presents a report to let you see what happened.